 D.S: Well all those years ago, you were too young to know, but all these years ago it was Izal toilet roll.

-And Izal toilet roll had poems on every second or third leaf and that was one of the reasons I learnt English.
+And Izal toilet roll had poems on every second or third leaf and that was one of the reasons I learnt English was off these poems.

 INT: And were they thinking they were bringing you to keep you there?